US election: Wisconsin, Arizona confirm Biden win | DW | 30.11.2020

 Wisconsin and Arizona have confirmed Joe Biden's electoral victory over Donald Trump amid ongoing allegations of fraud from Trump's campaign.
-Arizona officials said the vote was carried out with "accuracy and fairness."
+Both states have said the election was conducted fairly.

 The US states of Arizona and Wisconsin finalized vote counting in the 2020 presidential election on Monday, officially confirming President-elect Joe Biden as the winner of both states.